 Making sure all areas of your life are organized and well cared for is almost impossible for anyone coming out of addiction so all of these are seeds to plant.
 I didn’t open my mail for years.
 I didn’t understand financial “stuff,” and I still have the emotional capacity of a 12-year-old.
 Caring about those things did not come naturally to me.
 I had to learn how to do them years into my recovery; then I had to be disciplined in practicing them until they become a habit.
 Trust me, it’s easier to get addicted to drugs than to pay your taxes.

 5. Patience and gratitude are everything

 What I was writing about above – The learning self-care?
-Sometimes I wonder what would have happened if I stopped trying years ago because it all seemed too hard and progress was slow.
+Sometimes I wonder what would have happened if I had stopped trying years ago because it all seemed too hard and progress was slow.
 Trudging from program to program, painfully learning how to manage my emotions and relationships wasn’t fun.
 But, it was rewarding, and it worked.
 I can find gratitude daily because I’m living the life I wanted for myself.
 Don’t misunderstand, faith without works are dead.
-But, I did work and now I bathe in the gratitude of the results.
+But, I did work and now I bathe in gratitude for the results.
 I’m also patient with myself, and other people.
 Man, do things go better when you can just calm down and wait.

 The moral of the story is, while this may sound like it’s too much work like it’ll take too long, and the pain along the way will make it impossible to get through—it wasn’t.
 The markers along the way become too important, the progress becomes too gratifying, and then when you realize you’re no longer in pain or anxious anymore, it’s all worth it, and you never look back.